pinax/pinax/docs/what_is_pinax.md

 Pinax provides:

   * **Standard project layout** for consistency and easy deployment
-  * **Starter projects** that can be used as the basis for any Django website as well as some tailored to community sites, company sites, intranets and sites in closed beta
+  * **Starter projects** that can be used as the basis for any Django website as well as some tailored-to-community sites, company sites, intranets and sites in closed beta
   * **Reusable apps** providing both back-end functionality and user-facing components
   * **Default templates** to enable quick prototyping